michellima28/sql/README.md

 sql scripts that I use in my personal projects

 # prerequisites
-you must have database installed in your machine
+you must have installed a database in your machine

 # installing postgresql
 ### update your system